CarolinaYo/workday-scheduler-cy/README.md

 ## INRODUCTION

 This "Workday Scheduler" application is a day planner that allows user to input and record to-do items in the time slot with a given pre-set time block.
-To asist user with its current state of time in the day planner, the planner is color coded to represent its relation to the current time.
+Using Moment.js, user can input todo items with its current state of time in the day planner, the planner is color coded to represent its relation to the current time.

 ## REQUIREMENT